corrode/corrode.github.io/content/blog/paradigms/index.md

   The actual computations (like adding 1 or filtering even numbers) are only executed when the final iterator is consumed, in this case by the `collect` method.
 The `collect` method makes a single allocation to store the results in a new vector.
+Our higher-level abstractions incur no runtime overhead.
-* **Parallelism**: The functional approach makes it easy to parallelize the computation with the [`rayon`](https://github.com/rayon-rs/rayon) crate.
+* **Parallelism**: The functional approach makes it easy to parallelize the computation in the future with [`rayon`](https://github.com/rayon-rs/rayon).

 The result is clean, readable, and efficient code, which is why you'll see this pattern a lot.

-Certainly, this is a contrived example!
-Cases where the functional approach is no more readable than the imperative one are equally possible.
-The question is where to draw the line.

 ## Quicksort

+As we established before, Rust is not a pure functional programming language, but it is still possible to leverage most of the benefits of functional programming in Rust.

 Entire (useful!) algorithms can be written in a functional style and without a single `mut` keyword in Rust.
-To illustrate the differences, we can implement the quicksort algorithm both with and without mutation.
+To illustrate the differences, we can compare quicksort implementations both with and without mutation.

 Quicksort is a sorting algorithm that works by recursively partitioning an array around a pivot element (the "comparison" element), which gets arbitrarily chosen.